Lola Eniola-Adefeso: Education

+Career

-Scientific Impact
+Scientific impact

 After completing her graduate studies, Eniola-Adefeso worked in the Baylor College of Medicine as a National Institutes of Health postdoctoral fellow.
 Eniola-Adefeso joined University of Michigan in 2006.
-In 2013 she was named a Miller Faculty Scholar at the University of Michigan and now also serves as the Associate Dean for Graduate and Professional Education in the College of Engineering.
+In 2013, she was named a Miller Faculty Scholar at the University of Michigan and now also serves as the associate dean for graduate and professional education in the college of engineering.
 She is interested in the interactions between blood leukocytes and endothelial cells in vessel lumen lining, and how they change during inflammation response.
 After losing her father to heart disease, Eniola-Adefeso began to research new treatments for it.

-Eniola-Adefeso’s research has focused on leveraging hemodynamics to design novel, vascular-targeted particle therapies.
-Repeatedly challenging the status quo, she has published a multitude of game-changing “firsts” in the field.
-Publications from her lab were the first to demonstrate that nanoparticles' size, shape, and density – acting as “vascular-targeting drug carriers (VTCs)”- matter in their ability to reach and bind the blood vessel wall.
-This bold body of work has been instrumental in “redefining the problem” of advancing the development of novel controlled delivery solutions to vascular diseases and is catalyzing novel solutions.
-Her lab’s systematic use of ex vivo models of human microvessels and blood flows, followed closely with in vivo assays in mice, sensitized the biomedical engineering field to recognizing “blood as a tissue” with distinct features across species.
+Eniola-Adefeso's research has focused on leveraging hemodynamics to design novel, vascular-targeted particle therapies.
+Repeatedly challenging the status quo, she has published a multitude of game-changing "firsts" in the field.
+Publications from her lab were the first to demonstrate that nanoparticles' size, shape, and density – acting as "vascular-targeting drug carriers (VTCs)"- matter in their ability to reach and bind the blood vessel wall.
+This bold body of work has been instrumental in "redefining the problem" of advancing the development of novel controlled delivery solutions to vascular diseases and is catalyzing novel solutions.
+Her lab's systematic use of ex vivo models of human microvessels and blood flows, followed closely with in vivo assays in mice, sensitized the biomedical engineering field to recognizing "blood as a tissue" with distinct features across species.

 Her lab has since leveraged its models to reveal new information about neutrophils (PMNs) and their interactions with VTCs.
-They provided the first evidence (ACS Nano, 2017) of circulating PMNs rapidly binding and phagocytosing particles within minutes.
-This landmark observation paved the way for her lab’s interest in particle-based immunomodulation of PMNs in acute and chronic inflammatory conditions.
+They provided the first evidence of circulating PMNs rapidly binding and phagocytosing particles within minutes.
+This landmark observation paved the way for her lab's interest in particle-based immunomodulation of PMNs in acute and chronic inflammatory conditions.

 Eniola-Adefeso always aims to leverage fundamental science discovery in her lab toward clinical applications.
 In this vein, she demonstrated in a Science Advances publication from 2020 that human neutrophils prefer to phagocytose (i.e., eat) rod-shaped particles, which is counter to the widely accepted notion in the literature – primarily based on work with mouse blood and cell lines – that blood phagocytes do not effectively eat rods.
 This revelation offers a novel approach to targeting neutrophils in numerous diseases.

-Her critical discovery, coupled with an innovative polymer, has led to the recent formation of a startup company, Asalyxa Bio, where Eniola-Adefeso holds the Chief Scientific Officer position.
+Her critical discovery, coupled with an innovative polymer, has led to the recent formation of a startup company, Asalyxa Bio, where Eniola-Adefeso holds the chief scientific officer position.
 Since its incorporation in July, she has led the company to raise funds for a first-in-human clinical trial toward developing this technology to treat Acute Respiratory Distress Syndrome (ARDS).

-Dr. Eniola-Adefeso is a Fellow of the American Institute for Medical and Biological Engineers (AIMBE) and Biomedical Engineering Society (BMES).
-She serves as a Deputy Editor for Science Advances, on the board of directors for AICHE and AIMBE, and as a member of the external advisory board for the Biomedical Engineering Department at the University of Florida and Boston University.
+Eniola-Adefeso is a Fellow of the American Institute for Medical and Biological Engineers (AIMBE) and Biomedical Engineering Society (BMES).
+She serves as a deputy editor for Science Advances, on the board of directors for AICHE and AIMBE, and as a member of the external advisory board for the biomedical engineering department at the University of Florida and Boston University.